HON 1XX Honors Transfer Credits (0 Credits)

 This course provides an introduction to the interplay of politics and economics in the international and domestic arenas.
 Within the general historical and theoretical frameworks that guide the study of international political economy (IPE), it examines the interaction of states, markets, and social forces across various issue areas of IPE.

 A seminar that will focus on readings relevant to the development of distinctly American political, social and cultural experiences.
 The course directs particular attention to the emergence and development of an American identity and its alteration over time.
-This seminar considers developments from 1780 to the World War I era.
+This seminar considers developments from political, psychological, sociological, or historical perspectives.

 HON 340 Upper-Level Seminar I-The Arts: Looking, Thinking, Talking, Doing (3 Credits)

-HON 360 Upper Level Seminar: Problem Solving: Reason, Imagination and the Unfathomable (3 Credits)
+HON 360 Upper Level Seminar: Classic Philosophical Problems (3 Credits)

 HON 403 Senior Honors Project I (2 Credits)

-The purpose of the Senior Honors Project is to help students in their final year of the Honors Program to prepare for graduate-level work by conducting independent research on a topic related to their field of study.
-Part one of a two-semester sequence, this course will focus on undertanding the steps or the research-writing process, exploring the various methods of inquiry used in research, and producing a variety of writings that will support the final research project.
+This course helps students prepare for graduate-level work by conducting independent research on a topic related to their field of study.
+Student will explore the steps of the research-writing process, the various methods of inquiry used in research, and will produce a variety of writings related to their research.